 15 Paper minutes 10 How minutes 25 minutes 10 minutes Daily practice Introduction Main activity Plenary Group task Whole class teaching Pair task Pair task Give each group a piece of paper and ask them to fold it into two equal parts.
 Give the groups another piece of paper and ask them to fold it into four equal parts.
 Ask, 'What fraction is each part of the square?'
 Show the pupils how to write 1 on each part.
-Remind the pupils that they have learned to divide using a number line. on the chalkboard and ask ex Choose some pairs to explain their calculations on the chalkboard.
-Remind them that an equal part of a whole is s how to as shown left. called a 'fraction'.
+Remind the pupils that they have learned to divide using a number line.
+Choose some pairs to explain their calculations on the chalkboard.
+Remind them that an equal part of a whole is Explain that they are now going to use a new method. called a 'fraction'.
 Ask, 'What fraction is each part of the square?'
+Teach How?
+Division using repeated subtraction, as shown left.
 Show the pupils how to write $\frac{1}{2}$ on each part.
 4 Ask: 'How many halves make a whole?'
 'How many quarters make a whole?'